kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates.md

 Cluster API user experience MUST be the same when using default, immutable updates or when using external update extensions: e.g. in order to trigger a MachineDeployment rollout, you have to rotate a template, etc.

+Notably, this point has another relevant implication: users should care ONLY about the desired state, while Cluster API is responsible to choose the best strategy to achieve desired state.

+This proposal, with the introduction of update extensions, expands the set of tools Cluster API can use to achieve the desired state.

 #### Fallback to Immutable rollouts

 If external update extensions can not cover the totality of the desired changes, CAPI will defer to Cluster API’s default, immutable rollouts.
 This is important for a couple of reasons: